-You don’t need to bring your anmeldung (i.e. proof of address) with you.
-But if you don’t have an EU passport, we’d suggest bringing your work visa, student visa, or residence permit with you.
-This is more for just in case they ask you to prove that you live in Berlin vs traveling to Berlin on a visit.
+In most cases, you won’t need to bring your anmeldung (i.e. proof of address) with you.
+But if you don’t have an EU passport, we’d suggest you save a digital copy of your anmeldung and bring it with you just in case.

 And that’s it!
 The only other thing you need to do is make sure not to eat, drink, smoke or chew gum 15 minutes before you do the test.

 Related Post: Need to do your anmeldung or register your address during the corona pandemic?
 Find out how in our How To Get Anmeldung in Germany guide.

 What Happens If You Test Positive On Corona Rapid Test

 If you do test positive on the COVID rapid test – don’t panic.
 You’ll be asked to immediately isolate yourself from others and have a PCR test done.
 In this case, the PCR test will also be free of charge.

 Where to get a PCR Test in Berlin?